harrlol/XVTools/README.md

-Ex Vivo internal application for running various bioinformatic utilities on Microsoft compute.
+Project Ex Vivo internal application for running various bioinformatic utilities on Microsoft compute.
 Set up your amulet project and workspace as guided [here](https://deep-acapella-f1a.notion.site/Guide-to-your-sandbox-201d503097798026848be26e307b619e) prior to using this tool.

 ## Installation and Usage
 ```